LDBologni/School_District_Analysis/README.md

 -Thomas High School's ranking dropped from 2nd to 8th in the district of 15 campuses

--Lowest overall passing percentage
+-8th in overall passing percentage

--Lowest math passing percentage
+-9th in math passing percentage

--Lowest reading passing percentage
+-Lowest in reading passing percentage